BartMassey/tiny/README.md

     rustup install nightly
     rustup target add --toolchain nightly x86_64-unknown-linux-musl

+You will also need `musl-dev` or the equivalent package installed on your box.

 Take a look at the `Makefile` for all the gory details of everything.
 Comment `tiny-rs` out of `BIN` there if you don't want to mess with Rust.